SvenGDK/OrbisPro/README.md

 ## Read before using
 OrbisPro is on a BETA stage and some bugs may occur while running the application.<br>
-Pleas read the Wiki on how to use OrbisPro: https://github.com/SvenGDK/OrbisPro/wiki/First-Run
+Pleas read the Wiki on how to use/set up OrbisPro: https://github.com/SvenGDK/OrbisPro/wiki/First-Run

 ## Requirements
 <b>Minimal</b>